Camping in Denali National Park – Happy seeing astonishing & majestic Mt Denali

-No cars allowed beyond mile 15
+No cars allowed beyond mile 15 in Denali

 Hundreds of thousands of park visitors travel by bus every summer on this single road through the park.
 The bus system reduces traffic and roadside disturbances so you can better see wild nature.
 You can go on a one-day trip by bus or stay overnight at one of the six Denali National Park campings.
 Here you can check the Denali bus system.
 But we describe the details below.

 Camping in Denali National Park – Igloo Creek

-End of the road
+End of the road in Denali National Park

 The setting sun illuminated and warmed the colors of the autumn mountains.
 Suddenly the driver stopped.
 On our left, right next to the road, there were two mighty, majestic moose.
 Their massive antlers swayed sideways.
 They were so close!
 It was a fantastic experience!
 We want to back there as soon as possible.

 Please check the video below – it was recorded with a fantastic DJI Osmo Pocket camera.
 Check also our review here.

 Before you go – Practical Information about Denali National Park Camping

 How to get to Denali National Park and Preserve?

 Denali National Park and Preserve, located in Interior Alaska, is accessible by train or car.
 Located at Milepost 237 on the George Parks Highway (Alaska 3), Denali National Park & Preserve is 237 miles north of Anchorage and 125 miles south of Fairbanks.
 Commercial airlines, like Alaska Airlines, fly into Fairbanks and Anchorage throughout the year.